damonspencerroberts/React-Note-Pad-Exercise/README.md

     - TextArea
     - Button for submitting
     - Corner exit button to exit out of form
-- Notes component that will handle all the individual notes
+- Notes component that will handle listing the specific notes.
 - Note component that will be the specific note.

 ### **MVP Requirements**